2006 Kansas City Chiefs season: Schedule

+Game summaries

 Week 1: vs. Cincinnati Bengals

 The Chiefs opened the regular season at home against the Cincinnati Bengals on September 10.
 The game was broadcast on CBS at noon Kansas City time.

 The Chiefs' offense began at a slow pace, while their defense initially held the Bengals to a field goal within the first few minutes.
 The Bengals began to rip through the Chiefs' defense with the help of Rudi Johnson, who would later go on to rush for 96 yards and a touchdown.